vahid28k/GP-HMAT-MATLAB/README.md

 * [File Contents](#contents)

 ## General info
-This paper will be on ArxiV(https://arxiv.org/abs/00000).
+This paper will be on arXiv (https://arxiv.org/abs/00000).
 ## Ingredients
 The approach consists of two main ingredients: 1) Hierarchical decomposition of a large matrix which requires aggregation of degrees of freedom in different levels of Hierarchy.
 This is achieved via an algebraic multigrid technique.
 2) Low rank approximation of large off-diagoanl blocks which is achieved via a randomized SVD approach with interpolative decomsposition.